* Shipping is FREE within Canada *

 The Stoneblade is based on a Japanese Kiridashi design, a sort of stripped-down, go-anywhere pocket knife.

-The small model measures 4" in length, with a cutting edge that is just under 2” long.
+It measures 5” in length, with a cutting edge that is 2” long.

 These knives are shaped from 1095 carbon steel, a popular knife-making choice due to its lasting toughness and exceptional edge retention.